andrewgull/tga_detection/README.md

 # Description

-This is the code for detecting gene amplifications in ultra-deep Nanopore long read sequencing data at frequencies as low as $10^{-5}$.
+This is the code for detecting tandem gene amplifications in ultra-deep Nanopore long read sequencing data at frequencies as low as $10^{-5}$.
-Full study and method description can be found [in this publication](link).
+The full study and method description can be available soon.

 # Dependencies